OFFTKP/felix86/docs/internals/conventions.md

 # Sandboxing

 felix86 makes a faithful attempt to sandbox the emulated application, but should *not* be considered a security application and has absolutely no security guarantees.
 That being said, we try to make sure that syscalls that modify files only do so on files inside the sandbox (inside the rootfs).
+See `openat` in syscalls.cpp for an example.